Understanding Customer Journey Maps

 First, Who to Invite?

-If possible, customer journey mapping workshops should be done in a group of about five to eight people.
-Include too many people and the workshop can become unwieldy or hard to manage.
+If possible, facilitate customer journey mapping workshops with a group of about five to eight people.
+Include too many people and the workshop becomes unwieldy or hard to manage.
 Invite too few people and you might not have diverse enough perspectives.

 Step 1: Gather Research